 Machine learning is ubiquitous in the industry these days.
 Organizations around the world are scrambling to integrate machine learning into their functions and new opportunities for aspiring data scientists are growing multifold.

 But we have noticed a huge gap between what the industry needs and what’s on offer right now.
-Quite a large number of people are not clear about what machine learning is.
+Quite a large number of people are not clear about what machine learning is, machine learning and its types, and how machine learning works.

-By end of this page, you will not only understand what is machine learning but also it’s different types, its ever-growing list of applications, the latest machine learning developments, the top experts in machine learning, among various other things.
+By the end of this page, you will understand not only machine learning but also its different types, its ever-growing list of applications, the latest machine learning developments, and the top experts in machine learning, among various other things.

-This is your one-stop destination for understanding machine learning!
+This is your one-stop destination for understanding what is machine learning and machine learning analytics!

-Machine Learning is the science of teaching machines how to learn by themselves.
+Jumping straight at the introduction to machine learning, machine Learning definition is the science of teaching machines how to learn by themselves.
 Now, you might be thinking – why on earth would we want machines to learn by themselves?
-Well – it has a lot of benefits.
+Well – it has a lot of benefits when it comes to machine learning for analytics and machine learning applications.

 Machines can do high-frequency repetitive tasks with high accuracy without getting bored.